IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell/geometry_settings.rst

 +------+------------------------+---------+

 Strictly use the tolerance from the IFC model.
 Typically this value is increased 10-fold to have more reliable boolean subtraction results.
+It is recommended to always have this set to True and should only be set to False for backwards compatibility.

 USE_BREP_DATA
 -------------